 For one reason or another, human beings evolved slightly differently.
 We have a well-developed voice-box, and after the first year of life the tongue frees up, permitting the complex sounds necessary for speech.
 With these two seemingly small advances, everything changed.

 This new ability has expanded our consciousness in several ways.
-Our experience of space expanded as we learnt of events beyond our immediate sensory environment.
-And as we learnt of events that had happened before our own lives, our experience of time expanded.
+Our experience of space expanded as we learned of events beyond our immediate sensory environment.
+And as we learned of events that had happened before our own lives, our experience of time expanded.